alankrantas/tensorflow-cuda-gpu-devcontainer/README.md

 # NVIDIA CUDA + cuDNN DevContainer Template with GPU Support

 Build and run a DevContainer with Python 3, CUDA 11.8 and cuDNN.
-This is a better to run Tensorflow on Windows with GPU support without frustrating installation and compatibility issues. `.py` and `.ipynb` scripts are supported without the need to install Anaconda/Jupyter Notebook.
+This is a better way to run Tensorflow/AutoKeras on Windows with GPU support without frustrating installation and compatibility issues. `.py` and `.ipynb` scripts are supported without the need to install Anaconda/Jupyter Notebook.

 ## Prerequisites